XDagger/xdagj-native-randomx/README.md

 JDK   : v17
 Maven : v3.8.3
 ```
-xdaj-native-randomx is an implements of RandomX use Java JNI.
+xdagj-native-randomx is an implements of RandomX use Java JNI.

 XDAG：+89Zijf2XsXqbdVK7rdfR4F8+RkHkAPh